sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

             "id": "transaction_date",
             /* note GPT3 has some limitations due to its training data.
-               For example, it doesn't know the current year so it makes one up in the output */ "description": "the date of the transaction.
+               For example, it doesn't know the current year so it makes one up in the output */ "description": "date of the transaction.
 If there's no year, append the current year.", },
           {
             "id": "description",
-            "description": "the description of the monetary transaction."
+            "description": "description of the monetary transaction"
           },
           {
             "id": "amount",
-            "description": "the monetary amount of the transaction, as an absolute value", "type": "currency"
+            "description": "amount of the transaction, as an absolute value", "type": "currency"
           }
         ]